lancemartija/lancemartija/README.md

  - Game Design and Development
  - Python
- - Web Application using MongoDB or any database frameworks
+ - Developing Web Application using MongoDB or any database frameworks
  - ReactJS and TypeScript

 ## Skills